Green Party of Canada candidates in the 2004 Canadian federal election: Lori-Ann Martino (Labrador)

 Lori-Ann Martino lost to Lawrence D. O'Brien of the Liberal Party of Canada.
 Martino received 178 votes to O'Brien's 5,524.
-Martino was an organizer for the Green Party of Canada in Newfoundland and Labrador from March 2004 till June 2005.
+Martino was an organizer for the Green Party of Canada in Newfoundland and Labrador between March 2004 and June 2005.
 She also served as Jason Crummey's registered agent during the 2005 Labrador by-election.

 Martino went on maternity leave from her job in June 2005.
 Six months later, after being asked to volunteer as an organizer on the ground, assisting the hired organizer living in PEI, Martino publicly resigned from the Green Party of Canada.
 She did so after the Green Party leader Jim Harris travelled to St. John's on the eve of a federal election, calling for a ban on subsidies to the "barbaric commercial seal slaughter".

 Given that Martino was the publicly recognized representative of the Green Party in Newfoundland and Labrador, it was important that she have her opposition to the Leader's action recognized and heard.
 The Green Party reacted by claiming Martino was not the paid organizer at that time.

 Green Party members passed a resolution at an Alberta convention in August 2004 calling for a phasing out of the harp and hooded commercial seal hunt.
-No members of the Newfoundland and Labrador wing of the Green Party were present at this convention; nor were they made aware that the resolution would be debated.
+No members of the Newfoundland and Labrador wing of the Green Party were present at this convention, nor were they made aware that the resolution would be debated.

 Martino ran as a Liberal party candidate in the 2007 provincial election and placed last in St. John's Centre.
 She lost to Shawn Skinner (PC), receiving 374 votes to Skinner's 3,332.

 Justin Dollimont (Random—Burin—St. George's)

-Has a Bachelor of Science degree in environmental science from Acadia University in Wolfville, Nova Scotia, and an Advanced Diploma in Marine Geomatics from the Centre of Geographic Sciences in Lawrencetown, Nova Scotia.
-Spent two months in Costa Rica in 2000, preserving a watershed of rivers under the sponsorship of Canada World Youth and the Conservation Corps of Newfoundland and Labrador.
-Has worked with an Environmental Consulting Firm at Mount Pearl, Newfoundland and Labrador.
-Has also done environmental surveys in the Gulf of Mexico.
-Supports the legalization of marijuana.
-He was twenty-six years old at the time of the election.
-Received 474 votes, finishing fourth.
-The winning candidate was Bill Matthews of the Liberal Party of Canada.
+Justin Dollimont received a Bachelor of Science degree in environmental science from Acadia University in Wolfville, Nova Scotia, and an Advanced Diploma in Marine Geomatics from the Centre of Geographic Sciences in Lawrencetown, Nova Scotia.
+He two months in Costa Rica in 2000, preserving a watershed of rivers under the sponsorship of Canada World Youth and the Conservation Corps of Newfoundland and Labrador.
+Dollimont worked with an Environmental Consulting Firm at Mount Pearl, Newfoundland and Labrador.
+He has also done environmental surveys in the Gulf of Mexico.
+Dollimont supports the legalization of marijuana.
+He was 26 years old at the time of the election.
+Dollimont received 474 votes, finishing fourth.vThe winning candidate was Bill Matthews of the Liberal Party of Canada.

 Scott Vokey (St. John's North)

-Former Policy Coordinator for the Green Party of Ontario, was not a resident of the riding at the time of the election, although he was raised in St. John's.
-Vokey received 791 votes, the most of any Green Party of Canada candidate in Newfoundland and Labrador, and lost to Norman E. Doyle of the Conservative Party of Canada.
+Scott Vokey was a former Policy Coordinator for the Green Party of Ontario.
+Vokey was not a resident of the riding at the time of the election, although he was raised in St. John's.
+He received 791 votes, the most of any Green Party of Canada candidate in Newfoundland and Labrador; he lost to Norman E. Doyle of the Conservative Party of Canada.

 Nova Scotia

 Chris Milburn (Sydney—Victoria)

-Milburn received 855 votes, finishing fourth against Liberal incumbent Mark Eyking.
+Chris Milburn received 855 votes, finishing fourth against Liberal incumbent Mark Eyking.